luxonis/depthai-hardware/docs/source/pages/guides/realsense_comparison.rst

 Custom stereo depth perception
 ##############################

 Our platform was built from the ground up with the idea of being **customizable**.
-All of our products based on :ref:`OAK SOM <System on Module Designs>` are open-source so you can easily redesign the board (see :ref:`Integrating DepthAI into products`), for example to **change the stereo baseline distance** or use a different image sensor (we support :ref:`a bunch of different sensors <Supported sensors>`).
+All of our products based on :ref:`OAK SoM <System on Module Designs>` are open-source so you can easily redesign the board (see :ref:`Integrating DepthAI into products`), for example to **change the stereo baseline distance** or use a different image sensor (we support :ref:`a bunch of different sensors <Supported sensors>`).